ewerlopes/rosbag-sliding-windows-annotator/README.md

 2. combine `the annotation_parser.py` into the `annotator.py`.
 In case we want to generate the CSV directly after completing the annotation in the `annotator.py`.
 3. add multithreading for avoiding getting an unresponsable windows if a function call (like opening a file) takes time to be completed.
 4. allowing for plotting numerical values of selected topics when annotating.
 This would be useful if we need to make sure the numeral values are behaving in a desired way.
-5. Allowing to ignore taggin a certain windows.
+5. allowing to ignore tagging a certain windows.
-6. Remove CompressedImage type restriction to the image topics.
+6. remove CompressedImage type restriction to the image topics.
+7. making the parser_GUI.py process a collection of .bag/.json files at once.

 LICENSE
 -------